mattermost/docs/source/administration/config-settings.rst

 This setting is a whitelist of local network addresses that can be requested by the Mattermost server.
 It is configured as a whitespace separated list of hostnames, IP addresses and CIDR ranges that can be accessed such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.
 Since v5.9 the public IP of the Mattermost application server itself is also considered a reserved IP.

 .. note::
-   Use whitespaces instead of commas to list the hostnames, IP addresses or CIDR ranges.
-For example: ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``
+   Use whitespaces instead of commas to list the hostnames, IP addresses, or CIDR ranges.
+For example: ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.

 IP address and domain name rules are applied before host resolution.
 CIDR rules are applied after host resolution.
 For example, if the domain "webhooks.internal.example.com" resolves to the IP address 10.0.16.20, a webhook with the URL "https://webhooks.internal.example.com/webhook" can be whitelisted using ``webhooks.internal.example.com`` or ``10.0.16.16/28``, but not ``10.0.16.20``.